MicrosoftDocs/memdocs/memdocs/configmgr/core/understand/product-and-licensing-faq.md

 -->

 > [!IMPORTANT]
-> Configuration Manager isn't included in the [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/business) plan.
+> Configuration Manager isn't included in the [Microsoft 365 Business Premium](https://www.microsoft.com/microsoft-365/business) plan.

 ### <a name="bkmk_mem"></a> What changes with licensing for co-management in Microsoft Endpoint Manager?